kbbgl/e2ewd/README.md

 ### Instructions

-1) Download or clone the project to the Sisense server or run the [installation script](https://github.com/kbbgl/e2ewd_deployer/tree/master/build/libs).
+1) Download or clone the project to the Sisense server.
-If you've decided to run the installation script, you may skip steps 2 and 3 as it the script will create all directories, download the necessary files and create the configuration file with the default values mentioned in the table below.
 2) Navigate to `[path/to/dir]/build/libs/` (where `[path/to/dir]` is where you saved the project.)
 3) Open the `config.properties` file and fill it out according to the following options: